-- (a) To determine the design resistance in a similar but not identical material as given in the related approval (destructive or non-destructive tests) - (b) To validate the quality of installation of anchors used on the job site (non-destructive tests) - (c) Combination of (a) with additional geometrical requirements like edge distances, rebar/rod diameter etc. different to those values reported in the related approval
+- 1. To determine the design resistance in a similar but not identical material as given in the related approval (destructive or non-destructive tests) - 2.
+To validate the quality of installation of anchors used on the job site (non-destructive tests) - 3.
+Combination of (a) with additional geometrical requirements like edge distances, rebar/rod diameter etc. that are different to the values reported in the related approval

 Non-destructive loading (proof loading) is done by applying tension loads.
-The load level is selected sufficiently high to provide assurance of correct installation or to determine targeted design resistance values but not so high as to result in damage (e.g. in the form of yielding or permanent slip) to a correctly installed anchor.
+The selected load level is sufficiently high to provide assurance of correct installation or to determine targeted design resistance values, but not so high as to result in damage (e. g. in the form of yielding or permanent slip) to a correctly installed anchor.
 Proof loads should be maintained long enough to enable a determination of no anchor or rebar movement.
 Given this objective, it should be clear that proof loads are set as a percentage of the tested tension capacity of the anchor or rebar, not the design tension load.